lvlivingston/Apres-TreeSki/readme.md

 ###### Style
-- Includes CSS & Canvas styling to match that of SkiFree
+- [X] Includes CSS & Canvas styling to match that of SkiFree

 ###### Functionality
-- Include health score tracker with three (3) lives, meaning with each crash, you lose one life.
+- [X] Include health score tracker with three (3) lives, meaning with each crash, you lose one life.
-- Ability to pick up a pretzel or beer on the way down to  add another life.
+- [ ] Ability to pick up a pretzel or beer on the way down to  add another life.
-- Include moving obstacles i.e. other skiers/snowboarders, animals, etc.
+- [ ] Include moving obstacles i.e. other skiers/snowboarders, animals, etc.
-- Include immediate 'game over' function by triggering an avalanche
+- [ ] Include immediate 'game over' function by triggering an avalanche
-- Ability to choose your player "Johannes" or "Katarina"
+- [ ] Ability to choose your player "Johannes" or "Katarina"
-- Option to race computer player down the hill
+- [ ] Option to race computer player down the hill
+- [ ] Ability to play using the computer mouse
-- Ability to play on mobile (reacts to touch events)
+- [ ] Ability to play on mobile (reacts to touch events)

 ---
 ### **Any potential roadblocks**
-- How to create a gameboard that is longer than the screen seen at the start
+- [X] How to create a gameboard that is longer than the screen seen at the start